hummel22/hass/services/hass_input_helper/README.md

 - Configure the Mosquitto broker credentials that are stored in SQLite (discovery prefix is locked to `homeassistant` for compatibility with the integration).
 - Review broker connectivity logs via the **Test connection** button.
-- Create helpers with full discovery metadata (component, unique ID, object ID, node ID defaulting to `hassems`, topics, icon, device class, unit, state class, and device registry fields).
+- Create helpers with a streamlined base form (name, type, icon, device metadata) and an advanced section that auto-generates unique IDs, object IDs, and MQTT topics from the name and node ID (default `hassems`) while still exposing component, device registry, and discovery overrides when needed.
 - Edit existing helpers, regenerate discovery payloads, and inspect state/availability topics.
 - Review helper history with inline charts and publish new readings that include `measured_at` timestamps selected via date/time pickers.